 Established in 1985 to respond to immediate needs of marginalized communities during the Salvadoran Civil War, FUMA has emerged as a local leader in health advocacy and women’s rights.
 With support from PAI, FUMA is working with the Ministry of Health to remove administrative barriers to access and increase the range of contraceptive methods available to women and girls through El Salvador.

 Since 2010, the civil-society led OMM has monitored public policies and programs to reduce maternal mortality in the southern Mexican state Chiapas, while increasing local accountability for sexual and reproductive health through targeted advocacy.
-In 2018, the OMM will lead inter-sectoral allies in expanding access to quality sexual and reproductive health services for the region’s indigenous youth.
+The OMM leads inter-sectoral allies in expanding access to quality sexual and reproductive health services for the region’s indigenous youth.